wrench-project/eduwrench/web/_pedagogic_modules/include_single_core_computing/timesharing.md

 on the core: a program runs for a while, then another, then another, and so on until we cycle back and repeat.
 This is called *time sharing*.
 The process of going from one running program to another is called *context switching*.
-Hwo this is done is one of the core topics of all Operating System textbooks.
+How this is done is one of the core topics of all Operating System textbooks.

 In these pedagogic modules we take a very high-level, ideal view: When